-76. Objects
+74. Objects

-- (1) The objects of the Association are: - (a) to provide for, and promote, the playing and general advancement of the game of tennis; - (b) to encourage participation in the game of tennis, and particularly participation in the game of tennis in a sporting manner and in a spirit of friendship; - (c) to provide for the playing of other tennis related or athletic activities that the committee deems appropriate; - (d) to provide and maintain from the funds of the Association, facilities and amenities for members and their guests; - (e) to facilitate community engagement through tennis and promote inclusion to create a positive sense of community belonging; - (f) to build a strong relationship with Tennis West, including by affiliating with Tennis West.
+- (1) The objects of the Association are: - (a) to provide for, and promote, the playing and general advancement of the game of tennis; - (b) to encourage participation in the game of tennis, and particularly participation in the game of tennis in a sporting manner and in a spirit of friendship; - (c) to provide for the playing of other tennis related or athletic activities that the committee deems appropriate; - (d) to provide and maintain from the funds of the Association, facilities and amenities for members and their guests; - (e) to facilitate community engagement through tennis and promote inclusion to create a positive sense of community belonging.